jfecher/ante-website/content/blog/effects_ownership_and_borrowing.md

 recursive () : Unit can Await =
     // This doesn't quite match the semantics of the Rust example above,
-    // but let's us use a simpler definition for `await` await ()
+    // but lets us use a simpler definition for `await` await ()
     recursive ()
     await ()